kode-konveyor/.github/profile/README.md

 And the engineers could concentrate on the real creative work of designing the cars.
 And Ford gave good salaries to the workers, and provided them with other rights.

-Kode konveyor gives the coders the freedom of where, when and how much, and we fully intend to build functionalities to the portal which enables coders to effectively organize.
+Kode konveyor gives the Coders the freedom of where, when and how much, and we fully intend to build functionalities to the portal which enables Coders to effectively organize.

 Because we believe not just that this approach revolutionizes the software industry, but want to stay on the edge of the wave.
-And the strategy for that is that we provide the best environment for the coders, so they do not want to work at other places.
+And the strategy for that is that we provide the best environment for the Coders, so they do not want to work at other places.

-## Okay, you were talking about coders, but they do a small subset of the programming work, what about the others?
+## Okay, you were talking about Coders, but they do a small subset of the programming work, what about the others?

 We have already tested the whole process, so we have some understanding of what is involved.
 We identified some professions.
 We named them Business Analyst, Low Level Designer, Coder, Reviewer and Graphics designer.